Immunisation resources

 Some states have announced funding for use of the intranasal vaccine for eligible children, including:

-NSW: children aged two years to under five years
+NSW: children aged two to 17 years

-SA: children aged two to five years
+SA: children aged two to under five years

 WA: children aged two to under 12.